Saltchuk Companies Lead in Environmental Innovation & Stewardship

 Cutting Edge Innovation

-Young Brothers has partnered with Sandia National Laboratory to test portable, hydrogen-fueled proton exchange membrane (PEM) fuel cells for barges.
-The fuel cells will be housed in a 40-ft container, supply power for refrigeration of cargo, and replace diesel generators currently used to provide electricity for temperature-controlled containers.
+In 2014 Young Brothers partnered with Sandia National Laboratory to test portable, hydrogen-fueled proton exchange membrane (PEM) fuel cells for barges.
+The fuel cells were housed in a 40-ft container to supply power for refrigerated containers, replacing diesel generators currently used to provide electricity for temperature-controlled containers.
 Hydrogen fuel emits only water vapor.
-A successful deployment of the containerized fuel cells could significantly reduce port emissions and validate the concept for other port applications.
-The design phase of this project has been completed and delivery and testing of the container will begin in the second quarter of 2015.
+A successful deployment of containerized fuel cells could significantly reduce port emissions and validate the concept for other port applications.